Wager Mutiny: Aftermath

-Midshipman John Byron was promoted to the rank of master and commander, and appointed to command the twenty-gun ship Syren.
+Byron was promoted to the rank of master and commander and appointed to command the twenty-gun ship Syren.
 He eventually rose to the rank of vice admiral.
-Byron had a varied and significant active service history which included a circumnavigation of the globe.
+Byron had a varied and significant active service history, which included a circumnavigation of the globe.
 He married in 1748 and raised a family.
-His grandson George Gordon Byron became a famous poet.
 He died in 1786.
+His grandson George Gordon Byron, better known as Lord Byron, became a poet of great fame and lasting literary importance; he sometimes alluded to his grandfather's experiences in his darker poetic works.